flinker-app/docs/faq-share-add-on-for-microsoft-sharepoint.md

 # FAQ for SHARE
-#### A Microsoft Add-on to turn your Microsoft SharePoint sites into virtual data rooms for cross company colllaboration
+#### A Microsoft Add-on to turn your Microsoft SharePoint sites into enterprise-level secure virtual data rooms for cross company colllaboration

 ### Questions
 - [Where can I download or add the SHARE app to my SharePoint site?](#where-can-i-download-or-add-the-share-app-to-my-sharepoint-site)